esharpio/esharp.solidity.compiler/README.md

 # esharp.solidity.compiler
 A c# compiler for the solidity language.
+This project is based of the `minsk` compiler.

 ## Usage